 Work package table configuration

 You can change the header in the table and add or remove columns, filter and group work packages or sort them according to specific criteria.
-Also, you can change between a flat list view, a hierarchy view and a grouped view.
+You can also switch between a flat list view, a hierarchy view and a grouped view.

-Save the view to have it available directly from your project menu.
-A work package view is the sum of all modifications you made to the default table (e.g. filters you set).
+Save the view to make it directly accessible from your project menu.
+A work package view is the sum of all modifications you’ve made to the default table (e.g., filters you set).

-To open the work package table configuration, open the Settings icon with the three dots at the top right of the work package table.
+To open the work package table configuration, click the More icon (three dots) at the top right of the work package table and select Configure view.

 Add or remove columns in the work package table

-To configure the view of the work package table and have different attributes displayed in the table you can add or remove columns in the work package table.
+To configure the view of the work package table and display different attributes, you can add or remove columns in the work package table.

 First, open the work package table configuration.

-In the pop-up window, choose the tab Columns.
+In the pop-up window, choose the Columns tab.

-You can add columns by typing the name of the attribute which you would like to add.
+To add columns, start typing the name of the attribute you’d like to add.

-You order the attributes via drag and drop.
+You can reorder the attributes using drag and drop.

-Clicking the Apply button will save your changes and adapt the table according to your configuration.
+Click the Apply button to save your changes and update the table according to your configuration.

 Filter work packages

-To filter the work packages in the table, click on the Filter button on top of the work packages view.
-The number next to it tells you how many filter criteria you have applied to a table.
+To filter the work packages in the table, click the Filter button at the top of the work packages view.
+The number next to it indicates how many filter criteria are currently applied.

-Good to know: Filtering a work package table will temporarily change the default work package type and default status to the values used in the filters to make newly created work packages visible in the table.
+Filtering a work package table will temporarily adjust the default work package type and status to match the values used in the filters.
+This ensures that newly created work packages are visible in the table.

 Filter operators